Multiple sclerosis: Other

-Smoking may be an independent risk factor for MS. Stress may be a risk factor, although the evidence to support this is weak.
-Association with occupational exposures and toxins—mainly organic solvents—has been evaluated, but no clear conclusions have been reached.
+Smoking is a risk factor for MS. Stress may also be a risk factor, although the evidence to support this is weak.

+Environmental risk factor reviews have correlated lower sun exposure with higher MS rates though the effect does not completely align with earth's solar irradiance latitude gradient.
+Regional perturbations exist indicating involvement of additional, more influential localized MS risk factors.
+See also: Multiple sclerosis#Geography.

+Organic solvent exposure and night shift work are linked to increased risk of MS, but are not as established as other risk factors.

 Vaccinations were studied as causal factors; most studies, though, show no association.
 Several other possible risk factors, such as diet and hormone intake, have been evaluated, but evidence on their relation with the disease is "sparse and unpersuasive".
 Gout occurs less than would be expected and lower levels of uric acid have been found in people with MS. This has led to the theory that uric acid is protective, although its exact importance remains unknown.
 Obesity during adolescence and young adulthood is a risk factor for MS.

 Pathophysiology

+Multiple sclerosis is an autoimmune disease, primarily mediated by T-cells.
 The three main characteristics of MS are the formation of lesions in the central nervous system (also called plaques), inflammation, and the destruction of myelin sheaths of neurons.
 These features interact in a complex and not yet fully understood manner to produce the breakdown of nerve tissue, and in turn, the signs and symptoms of the disease.

-Cholesterol crystals are believed both to impair myelin repair and aggravate inflammation.
-MS is believed to be an immune-mediated disorder that develops from an interaction of the individual's genetics and as yet unidentified environmental causes.
 Damage is believed to be caused, at least in part, by attack on the nervous system by a person's own immune system.